 “As a rock duo, I thought we were every bit as good as Mick and Keith or Axl and Slash.”

 “He was really up there with the great guitar players … superb, absolutely superb.”

-On April 24, David Bowie and Iman will have been married for twenty years, an exceptional achievement among celebrities.
+On April 24, 2015, David Bowie and Iman had been married for twenty three years, an exceptional achievement among celebrities.

 In 1992, the glamorous couple were married in a civil ceremony in Lausanne, Switzerland where Bowie lived at the time.
 (Later, David and Iman would marry in a church service in Italy.)

 Both Bowie and Iman were recently named as TIME Fashion Icons.

 The marriage has been scandal-free and characterized by an extremely upbeat public profile.
 It seems to be something of a storybook romance.

 How Bowie Met Iman

 The British state-owned property company honored David Bowie in London on Tuesday March 27, 2012 with a plaque to commemorate his 1972 album, “The Rise and Fall of Ziggy Stardust and the Spiders from Mars.”

 The front cover of The Rise And Fall Of Ziggy Stardust And The Spiders From Mars